Schedule Delay Analysis Experts

 Schedule delays may include either variances in activity duration or variances in the planned and actual relationship lag durations between predecessor and successor activities.

-We also analyze concurrent delays to properly understand owners’ and contractors’ liability for delay and impact damages.
+Our construction delay experts also analyze concurrent delays to properly understand owners’ and contractors’ liability for delay and impact damages.

 Common Schedule-Related Issues

 - Concurrent delay

 We examine the dynamic nature of the critical path with a “windows/period” analysis and evaluate issues of float ownership, pacing delays, and misrepresentation of progress in contemporaneous project documents.
 After we have quantified all critical and near-critical path activity delays, we determine the origins and causes of each delay.
 This process often involves organization and analysis of extensive project documentation to establish cause-effect relationships for each party’s actions or inactions and the resulting project schedule delays.
 With input from legal counsel, we then apportion responsibility for each delay to the contractor, the owner, a third party, or force majeure or other excusable delays that the contract defines.
 By performing these schedule delay analyses, our experts can provide supportable opinions with respect to time extensions, compensable delay, and acceleration.

 Schedule Delay Analysis Methodology

 - Retrospective (as-built) analysis vs. prospective (as-planned) analysis